andreanovellini/pacs-challenge2/README.md

 ## Build

-To build the executable is enough to run 'make' inside the folder.
+To build the executable is enough to run `make` inside the folder.